Last wishes are sometimes called a last or final wishes letter or an end-of-life plan.

 They can be as short and general or as long and specific as a person chooses.

 These documents typically include a description of what the person wanted for their funeral and the handling of their body.

 Last wishes serve as a clear and concrete directive, so you know exactly what what to do at the end of your loved one’s life, without having to guess.

-When someone close to you dies, a last wishes document can be an extremely helpful source of information for you and your family.
+When someone close to you dies, a final wishes document can be an extremely helpful source of information for you and your family.
 There are many different names for this type of document.
 Sometimes it’s called a last or final wishes letter or an end-of-life plan.
 Unlike a will, which is a legal document that is often written in careful and cold legal language, a last wishes letter is simply an expression of what someone would like to have happen after they die.
 The letter can be as short or long as the person chooses; it can be broad and general or very detailed and specific.

 Although there are no formal guidelines or particular requirements, the greatest benefit of a final wishes letter is peace of mind.
 When someone has written out what they would like to happen after they die, it allows the family to move forward with the plans as outlined rather than speculating on what their loved one might have wanted, relieving their burden during an already emotionally overwhelming time.